ApexBurger/crosspy/README.md

 - Subpixel Fourier registration functions are included in the .XCF module.
 - The discrete Fourier transform employed can be user-specified.
 We recommend the 'pyfftw_numpy' argument.
 - Rigid body translation, rotation and polynomial fitting correction algorithms
+- Discontinuity tolerance is incorporated via a "Heaviside" implementation

 ------